2020–2026 H5N1 outbreak: Antarctica

 H5N1 was detected in dead birds on the Antarctic mainland for the first time in February 2024.
 In February, scientists found H5N1 in 12 Antarctic skua seabirds carcasses on Beak Island.
 Additional cases have also been found at Hope Bay and on the Devil and Paulet islands.
 In March, scientists detected the virus in nine Adélie penguins and one Antarctic cormorant.

 Australia

 In May 2024, H5N1 was detected for the first time in Australia after a human child who had returned to the country from India tested positive.
 The child was infected with the South Asian 2.3.2.1a clade of H5N1 and had severe symptoms but recovered.

+H5 bird flu was detected in Australia for the first time in June 2026, after a migratory seabird in Esperance, Western Australia, tested positive for the deadly H5 strain.
+Authorities said there was at that time evidence of spread to poultry or mass wildlife deaths, with enhanced surveillance and biosecurity measures in place.
+However, the virus had spread quickly by the end of August, with over 350 confirmed events of bird flu, which included a number of mass mortality events, with around 20 species affected, including not only many species of coastal and urban birds, but also three species of mammal: a long-nosed fur seal; a common dolphin, and a fox.

+As of 15 September 2026 there were 521 confirmed events (meaning many more individual cases), with the majority (286) found in South Australia.
+The most affected species is the greater crested tern.
+On 13 September 2026, the first confirmed case of an H5 bird flu in an endangered Australian sea lion, found at Seal Bay on Kangaroo Island, South Australia, was reported.

 India

 On 18 April 2024, H5N1 was detected in ducks in Alappuzha district, Kerala.
 The District Collector decided to initiate the process of culling domestic birds within a 1 km radius from the center of the outbreak.
 By 9 May 2024, district officials had culled 60,232 birds in Alappuzha.
 Farmers were compensated ₹100 per ducklings and chicks, ₹200 per older bird, and ₹5 per egg destroyed.